-Utopia records "the discourse of Raphael Hythloday on the laws and institutions [legibus et institutis] of Utopia" (113) as reported by "citizen and undersheriff" - as well as lawyer and city judge - Thomas Morus.
+Utopia records "the conversation of Raphael Hythloday on the laws and institutions [legibus et institutis] of the island of Utopia" (102) as reported by "citizen and sheriff" - as well as lawyer and city judge - Thomas Morus.

 More published this book fifteen years after his law studies and two years before joining King Henry's service as a counselor.
 In those fifteen years, More learned Greek, mastered it in three years, and then spent the next twelve in serious study of the Greek and Roman and Christian sources of jurisprudence - while also acquiring a wide-range of legal and judicial experience in London.